Get ready for an action packed day! We guarantee you will have the time of your life.

 Once we are safely anchored, you’ll be jumping in, accompanied by the crew, to have your first snorkel of the day.
 We are aware that some of you may be experienced snorkelers while for others, you may just be starting out.
 Not a problem!
-All of our swim crew have a minimum rating of Divemaster or higher, and are dedicated snorkel guides and instructors so can teach you how it is done.
+All of our swim crew have a minimum rating of Divemaster or higher, and are dedicated to teach you how it is done.
 We’re aiming for every one of our guests to learn something new about snorkelling safely and effectively, with guests invited to ask questions and get feedback on how to improve specific aspects of your snorkelling technique.

 You’ll then head off to check out the spectacular array of corals and fish near where the boat is anchored.
-When back onboard, its time for morning tea – usually a hot drink and plenty of freshly baked cake and baguettes from the local bakery!
-Whilst you are sipping on your cuppa, our team will be demonstrating the humpback whale code of conduct and what to expect when we find one of these magnificent whales.
+When back onboard, its time for morning tea – usually a hot drink with fresh produce from the local bakery!
+Whilst you are sipping on your cuppa, our team will be demonstrating the whale shark code of conduct and what to expect when we find the biggest fish in the ocean!

 As our own spotter plane searches for our big friends, we cruise down the outside of the reef soaking up the sights of the Cape Range National Park from the ocean, and encountering a very wide variety of spectacular marine life and birds.
 Turtles are often seen, taking a big breath before diving downwards to the floor of the ocean for minutes at a time.
 Flying fish jump out of the water and glide their way safely out of the way of the boat’s passage.
 Flocks of wedge-tailed shearwater bird bomb into the ocean with a spectacular splash, in their efforts to catch one of massive schools of fish.